licg9999/review-of-state-management-in-react/02-reducer-like-solutions-redux-and-its-family/README.md

 ## Example module built with Redux Toolkit

 Now that using Redux is costly, let me check out its next-generation solution, Redux Toolkit(RTK), whose goal is to decrease the cost.
-As the view components in every example module built with reducer-like solutions would all be similarly coded and relate little to state managemenet, I would not list them in the following sections but they can still be found in the hosted codebase.
+As the view components in every example module built with a reducer-like solution would all be similarly coded and relate little to state managemenet, I would not list them in the following sections but they can still be found in the hosted codebase.

 Again, `create-react-app` is used to initialize the React app with the option `--template typescript`: